 Our Mission

 The N.E.W.
-Hunger Coalition is a nonprofit 501 (c) 3 organization of 16 food banks and nine community partners in rural Northeast Washington are working towards stabalizing and strengthening the emergency food system while working to address the root causes of hunger in our communities.
+Hunger Coalition is a nonprofit 501 (c) 3 organization of 17 food pantries and community partners in rural Ferry, Stevens and Pend Oreille Counties dedicated to strengthening emergency food systems through cooperation, education and food distribution.

 Our Vision